Killer74-hub/deautherGUIv2.py/README.md

-WiFi Network Scanner and Deauthenticator
+WiFi Network Scanner and Deauthenticator for 2.4GHZ and 5GHZ

+it should be able to deauther 2.4 and 5 ghz Networks.

 THIS SCRIPT REQUIRES ROOT/SUDO